em-foundation/em-bytes/docs/articles/001-Benchmark.md

 :four: &emsp;transmit results (wirelessly) to a gateway<br>
 :five: &emsp;re-enter (low-power) deep-sleep mode

-With application requirements dictating active duty-cycles ranging from once-per-second down to once-per-day, minimizing elapsed time between steps :one: through :five: would surely lower total power consumption &ndash; by re-entering "deep-sleep" that much sooner.
+With application requirements dictating periods of activity ranging from once-per-second down to once-per-day, minimizing elapsed time between steps :one: through :five: would surely lower total power consumption &ndash; by re-entering "deep-sleep" that much sooner.

 In practice, steps :two: and :four: involve MCU peripherals performing I/O operations at application-defined data-rates &ndash; an ADC sampling at 15&thinsp;kHz, a radio transmitting at 1&thinsp;Mbps, etc.&thinsp;  With little to do while awaiting I/O completion, software often idles within a "lite-sleep" mode.